A chance to be on the stage in 2019!

 All photography from the evening will be published for parents to access.
 To view images from last year, visit the photo gallery on our page.

 Breaks/Food: Students will not be able to leave the venue on the day (once left under the supervision of the studio) so it is vital that they bring everything they need.
 It is expected that students will have a healthy, hearty meal before meeting at the theatre.
-Following this, students will not be given a delegated lunch break, however a lot of rehearsal time is spent waiting patiently, so students will have plenty of time to have a drink or eat their food whenever they feel they need to (class teachers will also assist with break times).
+Following this, students will not be given a designated lunch break, however a lot of rehearsal time is spent waiting patiently, so students will have plenty of time to have a drink or eat their food whenever they feel they need to (class teachers will also assist with break times).
 It is expected that students will bring with them all of the food and drink they need for the day, as nothing will be available for purchase.

 Parents, please be responsible for making sure that your child leaves home with everything they need and respect the allergy risks of other students by avoiding nuts and encouraging children not to share food.